 - Set boundaries and say no. It’s not easy or fun.
 Raise a hand, all my fellow people pleasers.
 I’m right there with you.

 - Take a break.
-A vacation or an activity-free evening.
+A short getaway or an activity-free evening.

-This was how I spent the day before I started back teaching fall classes.
+This was how I spent the day before I started back teaching fall classes in 2019.
 I had 147,000 others things I needed to do that day.
 This was the better choice.

 Balance Builder #2: Ditch the Multitasking Mindset